algorithmiaio/dev-center/_pages/algorithm-development/your-first-algo.md

 This example shows how to create a Python algorithm.
 However, all the steps shown are the same in all languages.
 To see specific code examples in the languages we support, check out <a href="{{site.baseurl}}/algorithm-development/languages">Algorithm Development Languages</a>.

 Note: this guide uses the web UI to create and deploy your Algorithm.
-If you prefer a code-only approach to deployment, see the [Algorithm Management API]({{site.baseurl}}/algorithm-development/algorithm-management-api).
+If you prefer a code-only approach to deployment, see [algorithm management]({{site.baseurl}}/algorithm-development/algorithm-management-api).
 {: .notice-info}

 Table of Contents